-The Arizona Department of Transportation ("ADOT") owns 16 rest stops on highways under its control in the State of Arizona.
+The Arizona Department of Transportation (ADOT) has 16 highway rest stops under its control in Arizona.

 - Haviland, on I-40, near Kingman